ord4/isp-term-project/docs/specification.md

 #### Database Design
 As stated earlier, the team used MySQL to maintain the database for this application.
-The information for a timeline will be stored in a table which will hold the following information, such as timeline id, owner, and data.
-The timeline data will be a table of its own containing the different events making up a timeline.
-Multiple approaches for data storage and retrieval are currently being considered.
-These include:
+The information for the user will be stored in a table holding the following information with the SQL datatype in parenthesis:

-  - Creating unique databse tables for individual timelines with timeine data items being stored in table cells

-  - Storing whole XML or JSON files representing a timeline to a database table mapped to a unique user

-The team's current design of the database would be as follows:

-  User table
-    Unique ID - Username - Hashed Password

-  Timelines table
-    Unique ID - Timeline file
+* Unique id (INT)
+* Username (VARCHAR)
+* Hashed password (VARCHAR)
+* Timeline data (LONGTEXT)
+Note that while the timeline data is stored of type `LONGTEXT` the string itself will be formatted for JSON.

 ### Business Logic
 It is much easier to understand what is going to happen, or what